MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/human-resources/configure-links.md

 ## Configure target systems

 In Human Resources, system administrators can define links that will surface in Human Resources pages.
-Part of the configuration are Finance environments that you would like to navigate to as the target of the link.
+Parts of the configuration are Finance environments that you would like to navigate to as the target of the link.

 To configure the target system:
 1. On the **Configure links** page, select **Configure target system** button.
 2. Enter the target system name and provide the URL of the Finance environment.
-After you have configured your target systems, you can define your links.
+After you've configured your target systems, you can define your links.

 ## Configure links